 Other symptoms that can occur with meniscus injury include:

-• Pain in knee; nagging/stinging/burning
+• Pain in the knee; nagging/stinging/burning

 • Instability complaints